Atomic layer deposition: Introduction

 Knoops et al., and Mackus & Schneider et al..
 An interactive, community driven database of ALD processes is also available online which generates an up-to-date overview in the form of an annotated periodic table.

-The sister technique of atomic layer deposition, molecular layer deposition (MLD), is employed when organic precursors are wished to be used.
+The sister technique of atomic layer deposition, molecular layer deposition (MLD), uses organic precursors to deposit polymers.
 By combining the ALD/MLD techniques, it is possible to make highly conformal and pure hybrid films for many applications.

+Another technology related to ALD is sequential infiltration synthesis (SIS) which uses alternating precursor vapor exposures to infiltrate and modify polymers.
+SIS is also referred to as vapor phase infiltration (VPI) and sequential vapor infiltration (SVI).

 History

-60s
+1960s

 In the 1960s, Stanislav Koltsov together with Valentin Aleskovsky and colleagues experimentally developed the principles of ALD at Leningrad Technological Institute (LTI) in the Soviet Union.
 The purpose was to experimentally build upon the theoretical considerations of the "framework hypothesis" coined by Aleskovsky in his 1952 habilitation thesis.
 The experiments started with metal chloride reactions and water with porous silica, soon extending to other substrate materials and planar thin films.
 Aleskovskii and Koltsov together proposed the name "Molecular Layering" for the new technique in 1965.
 The principles of Molecular Layering were summarized in the doctoral thesis ("professor's thesis") of Koltsov in 1971.
 Research activities of molecular layering covered a broad scope, from fundamental chemistry research to applied research with porous catalysts, sorbents and fillers to microelectronics and beyond.